-Researchers at the University of San Francisco have developed a neural interface that allows patients without the use of words to "speak" through the device.
+Researchers at the University of San Francisco have developed a neural interface that allows patients without the use of speech to “speak” through the device.

-This is a milestone in the field of neural prostheses: the system monitors the activity of the brain and converts it into words using an artificial voice (such as those of Google or Amazon voice assistants, so to speak).
-The software is very advanced and includes an accurate virtual reconstruction of the larynx, tongue, lips and jaw.
+This is a milestone in the field of neural prosthetics: the system monitors the activity of the brain and converts it in words using an artificial voice (like those of Google or Amazon voice assistants, for example).
+The software is very advanced and provides an accurate virtual reconstruction of larynx, tongue, lips and jaw.

 Why do we lose our word?

-Patients lose the ability to speak for a variety of reasons: degenerative disease, accidents, or brain damage.
-The technologies already in use allow some to pronounce a few words by "translating" small facial movements or using other mechanisms that make communication in any case very long and laborious.
+Patients lose the ability to talk for a lot of reasons: degenerative diseases, accidents or brain damage.
+The technologies already in use allow some to pronounce a few words by "translating" small movements facially or using other mechanisms which in any case make communication very long and laborious.

-The neural interface studied in San Francisco directly translates brain activity into natural-sounding language, using an infrastructure that "mimics" the way language centers coordinate movements of the vocal tract.
+The neural interface studied in San Francisco translates directly brain activity into natural-sounding speech, using an infrastructure that “mimics” the way speech centers coordinate movements of the vocal tract.

-"The relationship between the movements of the vocal tract and the sounds of words is really complex," says Gopala Anumanchipalli, one of the researchers involved in the project.
-"We thought that if these language centers code the movements and translate them in some way, we can also do this operation starting from the signals of the brain".
+“The relationship between the movements of the vocal tract and the sounds of words is really complex,” says Gopala Anumanchipalli, one of the researchers involved in the project.
+“We thought that if these language centers encode movements and translate them in some way, we too can do this operation starting from brain signals”.

 What does it consist of?

-For this the team has created a "virtual" vocal tract that uses machine learning to gradually produce more and more correct sounds.
-A group of volunteers utters specific phrases while their brain activity is monitored: the artificial intelligence employed scans these signals and compares them with the movements of the vocal tract to understand exactly how they translate into that specific sound.
+For this reason the team created a "virtual" vocal tract that uses machine learning to gradually produce more and more correct sounds.
+A group of volunteers pronounces specific phrases while their brain activity is monitored: the artificial intelligence used scans these signals and compares them with movements of the vocal tract to understand exactly how they translate into that specific sound.

-"We have the ability to perfectly mimic spoken language," says Josh Chartier, another of the researchers.
-“We are already very advanced for the slower or softer sounds, like 'sh' or 'z', but we have a hard time with the truncated ones like 'b' and 'p'.
-However, the level of accuracy increases at a surprising speed thanks to the use of machine learning ".
+“We have the ability to perfectly mimic spoken language,” says Josh Chartier, another of the researchers.
+“We are already at a very advanced stage for the slower or softer sounds, such as 'sh' or 'z', but we have difficulties with the truncated ones such as 'b' and 'p'.
+The However, the level of accuracy increases at an astonishing speed thanks to the use of machine learning”.

-"People who can't move their arms and legs have learned to control robotic prosthetics with their brains," Chartier continues.
-"We are confident that someday people with speech disabilities will again learn to speak through this voice prosthesis."
+“People who cannot move their arms and legs have learned to control robotic prosthetics with their brains,” Chartier continues.
+“We are confident that one day people with speech disabilities will learn to speak again through this vocal prosthesis.”

 Published in Nature